Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-dispose method for the Socket handler method
+dispose of the method for the Socket handler method

 ##### Parameters